PrO100mOl/python_labs/README.md

                 writer.writerow(student.to_dict())

     def list(self) -> List[Student]:
-        """Return all students from storage."""

         return self._read_all()

     def add(self, student: Student) -> None:
-        """Append a new student to the CSV storage."""

         if not isinstance(student, Student):
             raise TypeError("add() expects a Student instance")